Paklock/HackRF1/Widgets.md

 my_console.enable_scrolling(true);
 ```

+* Note: Buffer size is limited to 256 char

 ### Checkbox

 Checkboxs are a boolean (True/False) widget that allows you chose between one of two options .
 Here you can find it's declaration and prototype: